Berlin Wall Facts – 70 Interesting Facts About the Berlin Wall

 The Berlin Wall is a symbol of Iron Curtain that divided Europe between democracy and communism.

-The demolition of the Berlin Wall began on 13 June 1990 and was completed in 1992.
+Another interesting Berlin wall facts is that the demolition of the Berlin Wall began on 13 June 1990 and was completed in 1992.

 East Germany has lost one-sixth of its population before the Berlin Wall was erected in 1961.